gabrielpires-1/gabrielpires-1/README.md

 ### Hello!
 I'm Gabriel Pires, a Computer Science undergraduate! 👨‍💻💻

 #### I am a technology enthusiastic at the second semester of Computer Science with a good background in Calculus, Maths and Programming.
-I aim to work with Machine Learning, Artificial Intelligence and Data Science.
+I aim to work with Backend Developing, Machine Learning, Artificial Intelligence and Data Science.
 Also, I'm participating in a research group about Quantum Computing.

 #